eap-nutanix/bigswitch-tools/README.md

 Eric Pearce eric.pearce@nutanix.com

 I do not claim to have written all code myself - fragments may be recognizable as coming from stackoverflow or other python examples.
 Use at your own risk.
+Beware that the script is hardcoded to our particular environment (see bottom).

 **show_xfabric.py** - iterates through all fabrics, producing endpoint count for each tenant in each fabric and grand total for fabric at end.
-A '-' means tenant is not present in that fabric.
+A '-' symbol means tenant is not present in that fabric.

 Sample output:
 ```